-The sampling analysis demonstrates that during 2022, all except two (2) samples of the 186 samples taken met the bacteriological standards set out in the British Columbia Drinking Water Protection Act (BCDWPA) and the British Columbia Drinking Water Protection Regulation (BCDWPR).
-Additionally, all but one (1) sample of the 186 samples taken met the health standards specified in the Guidelines for Canadian Drinking Water Quality.
-Re-tests were conducted following the two (2) samples which did not meet the BCDWPR, the re-tests came back with no exceedances.
-The UEL plans to monitor the situation at the sampling station which had reported total coliform counts and will react should future sampling flag a potential issue in the system.
+The sampling analysis demonstrates that during 2023, all 168 samples taken met the bacteriological standards set out in the British Columbia Drinking Water Protection Act (BCDWPA) and the British Columbia Drinking Water Protection Regulation (BCDWPR).
+Additionally, all but four (4) samples of the 168 samples taken met the health standards specified in the Guidelines for Canadian Drinking Water Quality.
+The watermain was flushed following these four (4) results and all re-tests came back with no exceedances.